 A healthcare professional knows the tests and follow-up care needed if a problem is found.
-Your clinical exam is also a great time to ask questions about breast self-exams (BSE).
-You can find out whether you’re doing BSE in the most effective way.
-Or you may want to ask how pregnancy, breast implants, or breast reduction surgery affect the way you should examine your breasts.
+Your clinical exam is also a great time to ask questions about breast self-exams.
+You can find out if you’re checking your breasts in the best way.
+Or you may want to ask how pregnancy, breast implants, or breast reduction surgery affect the way you should check your breasts.

 If a clinical exam reveals a breast change, you may have other tests to find out more.
 These tests may include:

-Ultrasound uses sound waves to create images of the breast.
+Ultrasound.
+An imaging test that uses sound waves to create images of your breast.

-Biopsy is the removal of a small amount of breast tissue by needle or incision.
-The tissue is then examined under a microscope.
+Biopsy.
+A small amount of breast tissue is removed by needle or by a cut (incision).
+The tissue is then checked under a microscope.

-The American Cancer Society recommends starting at age 20, you should have a clinical breast exam preferably every 3 years.
+The American College of Obstetricians and Gynecologists recommends that starting at age 29, you should have a clinical breast exam every 1 to 3 years.
 After age 40, have a clinical breast exam each year.
 If you’re at higher risk for breast cancer, you may need exams more often.
 Risk factors for breast cancer may include: